kidaa30/ohimanual/0_orientation/ohi-orientation.md

 > TIP: Before you engage with the tools in Phase Three, you should engage with Phases One and Two.

 ## Target Audience
 Developing an assessment requires skillsets from various backgrounds (we discuss this with more detail in Phase 2).
-This portal is intended for different audiences with different backgrounds. ** Phases 1, 2, and 4 ** are intended for project managers and scientific analysts alike, while **Phase 3** is very technical and is aimed at a scientific audience.
+This site is intended for different audiences with different backgrounds. ** Phases 1, 2, and 4 ** are intended for project managers and scientific analysts alike, while **Phase 3** is very technical and is aimed at a scientific audience.
 Due to this multidisciplinary nature, it is important that you assemble a team that can work well in a collaboratively setting.
 ***

 # Glossary